 “You don’t like it,” she said.

 He shook his head.
 “It will be hard to arrange, hard to keep quiet, and hard to protect you during.
-These meetings we’ve been doing--they’ve all been with only one or two people, and always in controlled situations.
+These meetings we’ve been having--they’ve all been with only one or two people, and always too place in controlled areas.
 Today’s mess excluded, I guess.
 This meeting with the Idrians, it will be different.”

 She nodded quietly.
-“I want to do it anyway,” she decided.
-“I. . .have to do something, Denth.
+“I want to do it anyway.
+I. . .have to do something, Denth.
 Something useful.
 Being paraded before these contacts of yours is helping, I’m sure.
 But I need to do more.
 Something active.”

 She looked up--not at him, just staring out toward the windows, though she couldn’t see through them.
 Clod the Lifeless stood in the corner, where Jewels had left him.
-She shivered, looking away.
+Vivenna shivered, looking away.

 “I want to help my sister,” she said.
 “And I want to be useful to my people.
-But, I can’t help feeling that I’m really not doing much for Idris by staying in the city.”
+But, I can’t help feeling that I’m not doing much for Idris by staying in the city.”

 “Better than leaving,” Denth said.